shibakek2/twitch-view-bot-android-app/README.md

 ## Contact

-For further information, contact the project maintainer at support@cometbot.info.
+For further information, contact me at support@cometbot.info.